pboethig/patterns/README.md

 - hide complex api calls and logic behind a simply well structured fassade.
 So you can reduce complexity, increese performance in webservice apis an make developers feel lucky to have a fassade.

+Decoratorpattern:
+- use this pattern if you want to modify an object, message or other constructs dring runtime without to change the method itselfs.
+  You can setup a decoratorchain on wich you can modify the modified object again.
+But keep an eye on th first object.
+This passtern likes to change the base object!